Spring is almost here so here are two of my favorite spring looks for this year.

 Look #1: Glitter Galore

-As seen on the Christian Dior and Anna Sui Spring 2008 fashion shows, glitter is making its way back to the runway.
+As seen at the Christian Dior and Anna Sui Spring 2008 fashion shows, glitter is making its way back to the runway.

 The key to wearing glitter on your face is to focus on one feature.
 If you want to play up your eyes, either dab a bit of glitter on the inner corners, line your bottom lashes with a glitter liner or you can go all out like the picture on the left.
 Just remember to keep the rest of your face understated with just gloss or lipstick.
 Alternatively, mix your favorite gloss with glitter or pat glitter over your lipstick.
 Unless you are trying to look drag or do a photoshoot, do not try to do glitter on both your eyes and lips – it will be an overkill.